redhat-ai-tools/jira_dashboard/README.md

 ### 🔍 Epic Analysis Reports

 #### `full_epic_activity_analysis.py`
-**Purpose**: Analyzes epics with recent activity in related issues in a given time period
+**Purpose**: Analyzes epics in progress with recent activity in related issues in a given time period

 **What it does**:
 - Finds all project epics in progress